Find Affordable College Courses

 Muncie, IN

 A rank of #2 on this year’s list means Ball State University is a great place for radio, television and digital communication students working on their bachelor’s degree.
-Ball State is a fairly large public school located in the city of Muncie.
+Ball State is a very large public school located in the city of Muncie.

 Of the 237 students majoring in digital communication at Ball State, 62% are male and 38% are female.